Introduction

 What Techniques Can Make Sanding Hardwood Floors More Efficient?

-- Minimize Downtime: Organize your workspace to minimize downtime.
+- Minimize Downtime: Organize your workspace to reduce downtime.
 Keep extra sandpaper and tools within easy reach to avoid interruptions.
 Quick changes between grits and equipment can save valuable time during the sanding process.

 Conclusion